Secure Your Business and Defense Contracts

 CONTACT USHow does FRSecure approach CMMC?

 The CMMC is based off of industry standards that we already use in our unique risk assessment scoring methodology.
-Overlaying your risk assessment results to the five CMMC levels, your organization will quickly be able to see where it stands in each of the levels.
-Knowing what level you want or need to be at and how you scored there, we’ll look to see where the gaps in compliance are—and then provide you with a roadmap and dedicated security resource to make sure you get to that point by the time the requirements take effect.
+Comparing risk assessment results to CMMC requirements, we’ll establish where you stand in each of the levels.
+Knowing where you need to be and how you scored, we’ll look to see where the gaps in compliance are—and act as a dedicated security resource to make sure you get to that point by the time requirements take effect.

 Risk Assessment